 Visit a castle and let your imagination run riot!

-There are some brilliant Castles around about Aberdeen, including Balmoral Castle, Castle Fraser, Craigievar Castle, Crathes Castle, Delgatie Castle, Drum Castle, Duff House, Fyvie Castle, Haddo House, Huntly Castle, Kildrummy Castle, Leith Hall, and Tolqhoun Castle.
+There are some brilliant castles around about Aberdeen, including Balmoral Castle, Castle Fraser, Craigievar Castle, Crathes Castle, Delgatie Castle, Drum Castle, Duff House, Fyvie Castle, Haddo House, Huntly Castle, Kildrummy Castle, Leith Hall, and Tolqhoun Castle.
 Our favorite is Dunnottar Castle, near Stonehaven, which is located on a dramatic headland and surrounded by cliffs.
-The headlinand is joined to the mainland by a narrow strip of land and there is a tower house to explore.
-Although the steep climb make Dunnottar unsuitable for younger children, older children will enjoy imagining what it would be like to defend the castle from invaders!
+The castle sits on top of a 160-foot rock and is joined to the mainland by a narrow strip of land and there is a tower house to explore.
+Although the steep climb makes Dunnottar unsuitable for younger children, older children will enjoy imagining what it would be like to defend the castle from invaders!

 Go see the latest movie

 There are some great cinemas dotted around Aberdeen showing the very latest blockbusters, and there will always be a feature ideally suited to younger viewers.
 The closest cinema is located in Union Square, just 1/3 mile and 6 minutes walk from the NorthLink Ferries terminal at Jamieson’s Quay!
 Going here may the ideal way to round off a busy day in the city before boarding the ferry.
 There are oher cinemas too, located off Union Street and Beach Boulevard – and you can check what films and showing online!